ntnguyen-so/NLDL_report/anomaly_detection_algs/README.md

    ```

    Be warned that the result and model files will be written to the `2-results`-directory as the root-user if you do not pass the optional environment variables `LOCAL_UID` and `LOCAL_GID` to the container.

+## Reproducing results for NLDL'24 Winter School's report

+Execute the script `setup.sh` to set up the environment.